kevenpacheco/rock-paper-scissors-game/README.md

-# Rock, Paper, Scissor Game
+# Rock, Paper, Scissors Game

-This is a solution to the [Rock, Paper, Scissors challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Rock, Paper, Scissors is a very popular game.
+So, inspired by one of the challenges of the [Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH) website, I created this game in order to learn more about Typescript and React.

 ## Table of contents